Menu

 House hunting in Khobar

-Searching for accommodation in Khobar is not particularly different from house-hunting in any other city.
-However, if you are coming to the city for work, it is usually your employer who will be making housing arrangements for you.
-Having accommodation included in your work contract is a definite plus and you will be able to focus on other aspects of your move rather than spend time on house hunting.
-However, even if your accommodation is taken care of, make sure to study the lease contract carefully prior to signing it.
+Searching for accommodation in Khobar is similar to house-hunting in any other city.
+However, if you are coming to the city for work, your employer will usually make housing arrangements for you.
+Having accommodation included in your work contract is a definite plus, and you will be able to focus on other aspects of your move rather than spend time house hunting.
+However, even if your accommodation is taken care of, study the lease contract carefully before signing it.
 Do a walkthrough of the property and neighborhood you are about to rent in and let your employer know if, for any reason, you don't feel comfortable here.
-Finally, if your rental contract is in Arabic, ask your employer to have it officially translated and notorized.
+Finally, if your rental contract is in Arabic, ask your employer to have it officially translated and notarized.

 Good to know: